You’ve slaved day and night to get the work done for your client.

 This consulting report template uses bold illustrated icons and a vibrant color palette to say that its contents are anything but ordinary.

 Design Pro Tip: Use color psychology to communicate an idea.
 For example, yellow is associated with confidence and creativity.
-If you like another template, but want it to have more yellow, open the “My Brand Kit” tab in the editor.
+If you like another industry analysis template, but want it to have more yellow, open the “My Brand Kit” tab in the editor.
 Pick one of our custom color palettes with yellow in it.
 Click to apply, then shuffle through different color combinations.

 Here’s a color psychology cheat sheet, to help you pick the right shades: